Yousef-Q-Issa/linear-regression-from-scratch/README.md

-# Linear Regression from Scratch
+# Implement Linear Regression from scratch with Gradient Descent
 A beginner-friendly implementation of Linear Regression using Python, NumPy, and Matplotlib.

 ## Features